-We are faced with two difficult questions as a nation; Should we-(referring to the United States), keep the status quo and maintain the presence of controversial historical statues in our public square or should we begin to ask ourselves-(in the wake of Charlottesville), the deeper ethical meaning behind the maintenance of such statues on public property?
-How far should we go or should we remain stoical?
+We are faced with two difficult questions as a nation; Should we-(referring to the United States), maintain the status quo and keep controversial statues of historical figures in our public square or should we begin to ask ourselves-(in the wake of Charlottesville), the deeper ethical meaning behind maintaining such statues on public property?
 Do we “progress” towards an America that promotes and justifies a wildly iconoclastic approach towards our public and monumental history or do we “conserve” an America that embellishes a romanticized-(and at times, mythologized) history through the veneration of public monuments?

-Maybe, there is a third option, a moral and literal middle ground to this ongoing and embittering debate.
-Perhaps The Museum can serve in a uniquely and unofficial diplomatic capacity whereby it literally and symbolically protects a nation’s cultural legacy from the ravages and eruptions of youthful disquiet, while also curating a Center and mindset that is primarily concerned with instilling and promoting the values of historical education and awareness, as well as to lengthily and critically acknowledge-(but not to hysterically exclaim)……the moral deficiencies of such figures and symbols.
+Perhaps there is a third option, a middle ground to this ongoing debate.
+Maybe the Museum can serve in a uniquely and unofficial diplomatic capacity whereby it literally and symbolically protects a nation’s cultural legacy from the ravages and eruptions of youthful disquiet, while also promoting the values of historical education and awareness by acknowledging-(but not hysterically exclaiming), the moral deficiencies of such figures and symbols.

 These are the challenges that must be addressed through “Museum Diplomacy”.